 Shade is particularly critical for livestock but identify which of your livestock are at high risk.
 Young animals, heavy fleshy cattle, pregnant cattle, dark coloured animals and sick animals are generally at high risk of heat stress.

 Heat and humidity make transporting livestock especially stressful even for short trips between farm locations, so keep an eye on these tips and the weather forecast and plan accordingly.
-Using a trailer like Ifor Williams and Indespension trailers that have light-coloured roof to reflect away some of the sun’s heat.
+Using a trailer like Ifor Williams, Indespension, HoggEngineering, Johnston Bros and Bracken Enterprise trailers that have light-coloured roof to reflect away some of the sun’s heat.

 1. Avoid the hottest hours of the day and consider transporting animals at night, even on short journeys.